AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 ## Signing keys

-Signing keys allow their holder to act as their corresponding account in Aztec, similarly to the keys used for an Ethereum account.
-If a signing key is leaked, the user can potentially lose all their funds.
+As mentioned above signing keys are not defined in protocol because of [account abstraction](../accounts/main#what-is-account-abstraction) and instead the key scheme is defined by the account contract.

-Since Aztec implements full [signature abstraction](./index.md), signing keys depend on the account contract implementation for each user.
-Usually, an account contract will validate a signature of the incoming payload against a known public key.
+Usually, an account contract will validate a signature of the incoming payload against a known signing public key.

 This is a snippet of our Schnorr Account contract implementation, which uses Schnorr signatures for authentication: